 Include a brief statement to share how you felt when you heard the news to show you sympathise with the emotions they may be feeling.

-E.g I was distressed when I heard the news so I can imagine you are feeling a lot of sadness and hurt right now.
+E.g I was deeply saddened when I heard the news so I can imagine you are feeling a lot of sadness and hurt right now.

 3. Note the deceased’s special qualities